Dynamic Parking Pricing: A Commercial Real Estate Operator’s Playbook

 |---|---|---|

-| Discovery | 0–14 | Audit current revenue, segment subscribers vs short-term, document existing access hardware, run sizing model |
+| Discovery | 0 to 14 | Audit current revenue, segment subscribers vs short-term, document existing access hardware, run sizing model |

-| Pilot setup | 15–30 | Configure rule set for one mechanism (time-of-day), wire entry signage, set up reporting baseline |
+| Pilot setup | 15 to 30 | Configure rule set for one mechanism (time-of-day), wire entry signage, set up reporting baseline |

-| Pilot live | 31–60 | Run mechanism 1 only on 20 % of short-term inventory, monitor complaint volume + revenue delta daily |
+| Pilot live | 31 to 60 | Run mechanism 1 only on 20 % of short-term inventory, monitor complaint volume + revenue delta daily |

-| Full rollout | 61–75 | Enable all four mechanisms across full short-term inventory, train operator staff on dispute handling |
+| Full rollout | 61 to 75 | Enable all four mechanisms across full short-term inventory, train operator staff on dispute handling |

-| Stabilisation | 76–90 | Review against baseline, tune rule thresholds, document for the quarterly review cadence |
+| Stabilisation | 76 to 90 | Review against baseline, tune rule thresholds, document for the quarterly review cadence |

 The 30-day pilot is the most important phase.
-Operators who skip straight to full rollout typically book ~15 % of complaint volume that pilots would catch — and that complaint volume often pressures management into pulling the plug before the uplift compounds.
+Operators who skip straight to full rollout typically book ~15 % of complaint volume that pilots would catch, and that complaint volume often pressures management into pulling the plug before the uplift compounds.

 What this looks like on the P&L

 For the 100-spot office worked through in our methodology article, dynamic pricing on the 15 flex spots adds CHF 7,920/year (10 % uplift on the CHF 79,200 flex revenue).
-At a 5 % cap rate that capitalises into CHF 158,400 in asset value — for a software change that takes ~60 days to ship.
+At a 5 % cap rate that capitalises into CHF 158,400 in asset value, for a software change that takes ~60 days to ship.

 Size dynamic pricing for your property